stackbit-projects/magical-robin-7a13b/content/english/about/_index.md

 ---
-title: "About Our Company"
+title: About Our Compan
-description: "this is meta description"
+description: this is meta description
 draft: false
-bg_image: "images/featue-bg.jpg"
+bg_image: images/featue-bg.jpg
 ---